Visit

 Directions, Maps, and Parking

-The Special Collections Research Center is located on the 4th floor of the Carol Grotnes Belk Library and Information Commons in Room 432.
+The Special Collections Research Center is located on the 4th floor of the Carol Grotnes Belk Library and Information Commons.
+The double-door entrance is located in the alcove next to the grand staircase (view 4th Floor map).

 Our Collections